SicilianoFranco21/medieval-duels/README.md

 ```

 2. From the main menu, you can:
-   - Start a new battle
+   - 🕹️ Start a new battle
-   - Load an existing player
+   - 💾 Load an existing player *(Coming Soon)*
-   - Create a new player
+   - 👤 Create a new player *(Coming Soon)*
-   - Exit the game
+   - ❌ Exit the game

 3. During battle, you can:
-   - Attack
+   - ⚔️ Attack
-   - Recover energy
+   - 🔋 Recover energy
-   - View player or CPU status
+   - 📊 View player or CPU status
-   - Surrender
+   - 🏳️ Surrender

 ## ✅ Requirements

-- Python 3.8+
+- 🐍 Python 3.8+
-- No external libraries required
+- 📦 No external libraries required

 ## 🔍 Tests